Marie-Alphonse Sonnois

-Etienne-Marie-Alphonse Sonnois, born in Lamargelle (Saint-Seine-l'Abbaye) in the Côte-d'Or in eastern France, died in Cambrai within the Hauts-de-France region on the Scheldt river, was a French Catholic bishop, bishop of Saint-Dié from 1889 to 1893 then archbishop of Cambrai de 1893 to 1913.
+Etienne-Marie-Alphonse Sonnois (10 December 1828, Lamargelle [Saint-Seine-l'Abbaye] in the Côte-d'Or in eastern France – 7 February 1913, Cambrai within the Hauts-de-France region on the Scheldt river, was a French Catholic bishop, bishop of Saint-Dié from 1889 to 1893 then archbishop of Cambrai de 1893 to 1913.

 Early life

 Born to a doctor father named François who joined Saint-Seine-l'Abbaye when Sonnois was still very young, he belongs to a family which gave several of his children to the Church.
 His brother Joseph-Emile-Alphonse, born on December 20, 1830, graduated from École spéciale militaire de Saint-Cyr and after taking part in numerous battles including the Crimean War, he became head general of the 16th Division of the Infantry and was later named Commandeur of the Légion D'Honneur on December 28, 1889.
 Another brother, Gustave-Eugène, was commander of the 6th brigade of infantry (Beauvais and Amiens) and was made Officier of the Légion D'Honneur on July 5, 1888.